Representation in Real Estate

 Two big changes will impact home buyers and sellers.

-First, NAR is creating new rules, expected to go into effect mid-July 2024, prohibiting offers of compensation to buyer brokerages on the Multiple Listing Service.
+First, NAR is creating new rules, expected to go into effect August 17th, 2024, prohibiting offers of compensation to buyer brokerages on the Multiple Listing Service.
 This includes the disclosures offered by the listing brokerages and the agent remarks section on the MLS.

 Second, buyer brokerage agreements will be required by real estate agents working for buyers.
 The agreements must be signed by buyers and their agents before visiting any properties for sale.
 The agreements must include beginning and end dates, terms of the agreement and compensation for the buyers representation. (buyer’s agent or exclusive buyer’s agent)